carlosivanr/hugo_website/content/how-to-guides/correlation-and-regression/2021-10-14-regression-assumptions/index.en.markdown

 <img src="{{< blogdown/postref >}}index.en_files/figure-html/histogram-1.png" width="672" />

 ### Assumptions about residuals: Q-Q Plot
 The Q-Q plot displays the values' deviation from normality.
 A straight diagonal line would represent a normal distribution.
-However, in our case, we observe a fair amount of deviation from a straight diagnoal line further indicating that the assumption regarding the normality of residuals has been violated
+In our case, we observe a fair amount of deviation from a straight diagonal line indicating that the assumption regarding the normality of residuals has been violated.

 ```r
 # QQ Plot